-Mother nature is the undisputed master of continuous experimentation, iteration, organization and ultimately regeneration.
-She survived the worst of times and thrived in the best of them for 3.8 billion years despite climate changes, meteorite collisions and endless disruption.
+Despite endless change and disruption, massive upheaval and cosmic collisions, nature has survived the worst of times and thrived in the best of them for 3.8 billion years.
 She knows what works, what lasts and what contributes to the future of life on Earth.
-What if we would take cues from the natural world to inspire the way we design products, processes, cities and landscapes?
-What if we would tap into the NI that is all around us to fast track innovation, develop new capabilities and build agile, creative and responsible organisations?
+She is the undisputed master of continuous innovation, adaptation and, ultimately, regeneration.
+What if we would tap into the NI that stood the test of time to fast track innovation so that we can develop new capabilities, build agile, creative and responsible organisations and healthy and resilient cities and landscapes?
 We might learn to become life-friendly and self-renewing right where we are and transform our current degenerative value system into a regenerative one, enhancing the world through benign innovation.
 This may sound like science fiction, but is already happening.

 “Forget AI.
 What the world needs the most today is NI.”

-In the forthcoming book, Leen Gorissen, PhD in Biology, covers breakthrough insights from the life sciences and how these change the way we look at change and innovation.
-She shares some of the most advanced thinking and novelties in bio-inspired innovation - covering disciplines like biomimicry, biophilia, permaculture, living systems thinking, nature-based solutions and regenerative design - and clusters these nature-inspired disciplines under the umbrella of NI.
-Because nature is the largest R&D project in history.
+The book covers groundbreaking insights from the life sciences and how these change the way we look at change and innovation.
+It shares some of the most advanced thinking and novelties in bio-inspired innovation —covering disciplines like biomimicry, biophilia, permaculture, living systems thinking, nature-based solutions and regenerative design— and clusters these nature-inspired disciplines under the umbrella of NI because nature is the largest R&D project in history.
 Gazillions of field tests have led to designs that outclass any man-made design in terms of efficiency, effectiveness, adaptability, resiliency and endurance.
-Once you understand how life works, you will see that sustainability is the by-product of the biological process of regeneration.
-Because in the long run, innovations will only last if they leave the world better off.
-NI therefore offers a whole new lens to look at innovation, organisation, development and design.
-It unlocks pathways to shift from degenerative to regenerative value creation by improving the health, wealth, vitality and viability of society as well as the ecosystems they are embedded in.
-Stay tuned to learn more about the true nature of innovation and how it might inspire you to rethink the way we do business and plan for the future.

 Dee Hock I Founder and CEO Emeritus of VISA